spj114/Medical-Document-Ocr/readme.md

 ## 🤝 Contributing

-This is a portfolio/learning project, but feedback and suggestions are welcome!
+This is a learning project, but feedback and suggestions are welcome!

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/enhancement`)